Character.

 Tasting Touriga Nacional

-Classic Flavors
+Classic Flavours

-- Fruit: Blackberry, black plum, wild berry
+- Fruit: Blackberry, black plum, wild berry, blueberry, dark cherry

-- Secondary: Dark chocolate, graphite, Mediterranean herbs
+- Secondary: Dark chocolate, graphite, Mediterranean herbs, bergamot

-- With age: Tobacco, leather, spice box
+- With age: Tobacco, leather, spice box, dried fig

 On the Palate